AlexNaga/1dv611-meridium/README.md

 ## About
 This repository was created for the course 1DV611: Team-based Software Development Project.
 Linnaeus University, Sweden.

-A live demo of this application can be found at [http://dv-rpi2.lnu.se](http://dv-rpi2.lnu.se:3000)

 ## Running the Application
 This application depends on [httrack](http://www.httrack.com), that must be installed before you can actually use this application.